fernandeshellen/fernandeshellen/README.md

        width="100%"/>
 </p>

-## 👩‍💻 Hello World! 👋

-I hold a Bachelor's degree in Computing Technology and Software Development from Valencia College in the United States, with international experience as a Programming Lab Assistant supporting students with Java, Python, C, C#, HTML, CSS, and MySQL.
+I hold a Bachelor's degree in Computing Technology and Software Development from Valencia College in the United States, with hands-on experience supporting students with Java, Python, C, C#, HTML, CSS, and MySQL.
 Fluent in Portuguese, English, and Spanish.
 I am currently seeking opportunities in Technical Support to apply my technical knowledge and problem-solving skills while continuing to grow in technology.

 ---